WARP-LAB/WARP-GUIDES-WEBPACK/04-devserver/readme.md

 let appPathUrlBuildWithPort; // ULR to built assets let appPathUrlBuildNoPort; // ULR to built assets, but without any port designation

-let appPathUrlBuildPublicPath; // will be constructed along the way and used in webpack.config.output.publicPath a.o.
+let appPathUrlBasePublicPath; // will be constructed along the way and used in config let appPathUrlBuildPublicPath; // will be constructed along the way and used in webpack.config.output.publicPath a.o.

 // Definitions